htcondor/htcondor/docs/version-history/development-release-series-89.rst

 ..
 HTCondor version 8.9.10 released on Month Date, 2020.

+- For *condor_annex* users: Amazon Web Services is deprecating support for the Python 2.7 runtime used by *condor_annex*.
+If you ran the *condor_annnex* setup command with a previous version of HTCondor, you should update your setup to use the new runtime.
+(Go to the AWS Lambda `console <https://console.aws.amazon.com/lambda>` and look for the ``HTCondorAnnex-CheckConnectivity`` function; click on it.
+Scroll down to "Runtime settings"; click the "Edit" button.
+Select "Python 3.8" from the drop-down list under "Runtime".
+Then hit the "Save" button.
+  You'll have to repeat this for each region you're using.)
+  :jira:24

 New Features:

 - Added statistics to the collector ad about CCB.